 While it’s this eagerness to bear the weight of the business that makes small business owners so dynamic and plain fun to work with, I’ve noticed over the years that many small business owners spend far too much time in the trenches alongside their staff.

 I’m not saying a hands-on approach is a bad thing – far from it!
 What I have noticed however is that many small business owners seem to hold the belief that as business owners, they are obligated to have a hand in every part of the business… even when they have a good staff and don’t have to do any of the grunt-work themselves.

 This mindset is the first thing that any good business owner should break.
 After all, the ultimate goal of owning a business is to enable your ideal lifestyle.

 And if you’re spending all your time either at work doing things your staff could be doing for you – or worse, doing it after-hours at home – then you can’t really say your business is doing what it’s meant to.

-As a business owner coach, I spend a lot of my time with clients on enabling them to take time off.
+As a business mentor, I spend a lot of my time with clients on enabling them to take time off.
 That means setting up systems and processes that take unnecessary work off your plate and streamline your business, giving you the power to step back.